HorrellTech/MelodiCode/README.md

 A powerful web-based Digital Audio Workstation (DAW) that lets you create music using a custom block-based programming language.
 Compose, arrange, and produce music through code with real-time audio processing, AI assistance, and professional-grade effects.

+Use the built-in Google Gemini assistant(with your own API key) to generate songs, samples or even explain your code

 ## 🎵 Features

 ### Core Music Production